 Before closing day

-Schedule a home inspection (optional)
+Home inspection (optional)

 A survey outlines property boundaries and identifies setbacks, buildings or other restrictions that can impact the property’s value, such as overhanging structures or shared driveways.
 Your lender might ask for an up-to-date survey when you apply for a mortgage.
 Sellers sometimes have one they can give you.
 If not, you can hire a professional land surveyor to do the job.

-Pay applicable fees, taxes and remaining costs
+Applicable fees, taxes and remaining costs

 Like any other purchase, the government may charge tax.
 When you buy a home, you pay the following costs.

-Property taxes, utilities and condo fees.
+- Property taxes, utilities and condo fees.
 The seller may have prepaid property taxes, utility bills or condo fees before you take ownership of the property.
 You reimburse the seller for the portion of the costs from the closing date forward.

-Avoid mortgage default insurance
+Mortgage default insurance

 You need mortgage default insurance if you have less than 20% down payment.
-If your down payment is less, lenders often add the premium to your mortgage.
+If your down payment is less, lenders usually add the premium to your mortgage.
 The more risk involved, the higher the premium.
 Depending on where you live, you may also pay provincial sales tax on the premium.

 After closing day

-Pay your legal fees and disbursements
+Legal fees and disbursements